Autism Awareness Month and a Word from Our Teachers

 Not only do we have a large number of clubs mentioned above, but we also offer a number of electives so students can probe their way around various activities and discover their interests.

-At PS, we group students by ability instead of age and work with a collaborative approach to give children the ideal learning environment.
+At PS, we group students by ability instead of age and work with a collaborative approach to give teens the ideal learning environment.
 We look to unite communities together by bringing in those from various backgrounds and walks of life while promoting a safe and happy academic space.

 Let’s Hear From Our Teachers